Supergravity

 In theoretical physics, supergravity (supergravity theory; SUGRA for short) is a modern field theory that combines the principles of supersymmetry and general relativity; this is in contrast to non-gravitational supersymmetric theories such as the Minimal Supersymmetric Standard Model.
 Supergravity is the gauge theory of local supersymmetry.
-Since the supersymmetry (SUSY) generators form together with the Poincaré algebra a superalgebra, called the super-Poincaré algebra, supersymmetry as a gauge theory makes gravity arise in a natural way.
+Since the supersymmetry (SUSY) generators form together with the Poincaré algebra and superalgebra, called the super-Poincaré algebra, supersymmetry as a gauge theory makes gravity arise in a natural way.

 Gravitons

-Like any field theory of gravity, a supergravity theory contains a spin-2 field whose quantum is the graviton.
+Like all covariant approaches to quantum gravity, supergravity contains a spin-2 field whose quantum is the graviton.
 Supersymmetry requires the graviton field to have a superpartner.
 This field has spin 3/2 and its quantum is the gravitino.
 The number of gravitino fields is equal to the number of supersymmetries.

 History

 Gauge supersymmetry

 The first theory of local supersymmetry was proposed by Dick Arnowitt and Pran Nath in 1975 and was called gauge supersymmetry.